ni/install-systemlink-enterprise/release-notes/2023-03/README.md

     - dataframeservice
     - Kafka

-- The endpoint to view claims for the current logged in user, `/oidc/userinfo`, has been removed and replaced with `oidc/user-info`.
+- `oidc/user-info` replaced `/oidc/userinfo` as the endpoint to view claims for the current logged in user

 - Kafka UI is now available for debugging and monitoring